-A secondary servers slaving a zone with NSEC3 records need to find out the specifics (hash iterations and salt) to be able to generate its own NSEC3 records.
+A secondary server slaving a zone with NSEC3 records need to find out the specifics (hash iterations and salt) to be able to hash incoming query names.

 To do this it could scan the zone during the AXFR for NSEC3 records and glance the NSEC3 parameters from them.
 However, it would need to make sure that there is at least one complete set of NSEC3 records for the zone using the same parameters.
-Therefor, it would need to inspect all NSEC3 records.
+Therefore, it would need to inspect all NSEC3 records.